baterja/RapidSettings/README.md

     public Uri Host { get; private set; }

     // this setting will be retrieved by key Port (default) with default provider
-    // but if its retrieval or conversion will be impossible, in Port.Value will be just a default int value (0)
+    // but if its retrieval or conversion will be impossible, it will be just a default int value (0) [ToFill(isRequired: false)]
-    // and in Port.Metadata there will be few informations about it [ToFill(isRequired: false)]
-    public Setting<int> Port { get; private set; }
+    public int Port { get; private set; }

     // this setting will be retrieved by key TMP with provider named ENV
     // (which is the default key of FromEnvironmentProvider taken from SettingsFillerStaticDefaults)